psylinse/stream-hubspot-chat-transcript/README.md

 NODE_ENV=development
 PORT=8080

-STREAM_API_KEY= your stream api key here STREAM_API_SECRET= your stream api secret here HUBSPOT_API_KEY=your hubspot api key here
+STREAM_API_KEY= your stream API key here STREAM_API_SECRET= your stream API secret here HUBSPOT_API_KEY=your HubSpot API key here
 ```

 ## Step 2: Webhook Setup

-### What are web hooks?
+### What are webhooks?

 If you’re new to [webhooks](https://zapier.com/blog/what-are-webhooks/), here’s a quick explanation of how they work.
-Webhooks are like a push notifications between apps.
-Before webhooks, a backend service had to poll another in order to react to updates or changes.
+Webhooks are like push notifications between apps.
+Before webhooks, a backend service had to poll another to react to updates or changes.
 The concept of pushing events came along and the responsibility is inverted.
 Instead of polling, the consuming service simply waits to be notified of an event.
 A webhook is similar to a push notification that gets sent to your phone except for your backend services.
 Stream’s webhooks alert your app about anything that happens in any Stream Chat.
 This app uses Stream’s webhooks to push new messages to our backend, and our backend can react to those messages.

 // todo@taylor: I like this idea, but it's not quite right, let's talk about this
 A webhook might look like this: